Piogre/SummaXR-Custom-Painterly/AA-DONT-ZIP-server-version-template/README.md

-# Piogre's SummaXR Painterly Pack Build 1.20v1.0
+# Piogre's SummaXR Painterly Pack Build 1.20v1.0SERVER

+This pack combines Piogre's SummaXR Painterly Pack 1.20v1.0 with 1.20_Painterly_-_Base This mising to a single pack allows it to be used as a server resource pack It is recommended to run the packs separately when running locally

+Readme for Piogre's pack is found below, and other documentation is in this directory.
+Documentation for the base Painterly pack is in the "Base Painterly Docs" folder.

+---

 This pack is intended for use by the SummaXR server as a server resource pack.